uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 which makes the result easier to read.

 Lets try a different type of output.
-Here, we want to find out which columns in the starwards dataset are of type “character”:
+Here, we want to find out which columns in the starwars dataset are of type “character”:

 ``` r
 map_lgl(starwars, is_character)